How to Grow a Small Business This Year — 13 Simple Ideas

 Congratulations!
 You finally quit your nine-to-five job and started your own business doing what you love!
 Taking this leap may have been the hardest part, but that doesn’t mean that the work is over.
-If you find that your business has hit a plateau or you are just breaking even each month, then you’ll need to adapt a new strategy for growth.
+There are myriad things to keep track of, from managing your invoice platform to connecting with potential customers.
+Therefore, if you find that your business has hit a plateau or you are just breaking even each month, then you’ll need to adapt a new strategy for growth.

 To quote Henry Ford: “If you always do what you’ve always done, then you’ll always get what you’ve always gotten.”
 Doing something different doesn’t have to grandiose, radical or expensive.
 Sometimes small changes can bring big benefits.
 By implementing even a few changes, you can make 2015 a great year.

-Here are thirteen simple ideas to grow your small business this year:
+Here are thirteen simple ideas on various ways to grow your small business this year:

 1. Nail Down a Branding Strategy

 You probably have a basic idea of the image you want your company to convey, but to really succeed you must have a branding strategy in place.
-A good strategy for your business’ growth is more than just a fancy logo or a clever slogan; it will clearly state who you are, what your values are, and how you interact with your clients and customers.
+A good strategy for your business’ growth is more than just a fancy logo or a clever slogan; it will clearly state who you are, what your values are, and how you interact with your clients and customers, which helps you attract new customers and retain your existing customer base.
 Study successful brands with clear strategies like Disney or Starbucks from which to draw inspiration.
 And to make sure that everything you do supports and reinforces your brand, put it all in writing.

 Reciprocity is the psychological principle behind the idea that when someone gives us something of value, we are inspired to give something back.
 Give users token gifts like free e-books, discount coupons or other premiums to encourage them to spend more at your store or e-commerce site.
 Or you can hold a contest on your Facebook page in which the winning post is the one that gets the most votes; the winner not only gets one of your products or services, but the contest allows you to expand your brand and gain new fans.